 We are in the midst of the mayhem going around a single emergency number.
-TRAI is talking about drafting a proposal and we guess it will be couple of years before we see light of this number in India.
+TRAI is talking about drafting a proposal and we guess it will be a couple of years before we see the light of this number in India.
 But, why?
 Don’t we need a good easy to remember single universal number for our country?

-Different countries around the world has single digit emergency numbers like 911 in USA, 999 in UK and 000 in Australia.
-A secondary emergency response number also exists in some countries e.g. 112 in UK (in addition to 999), 112 in Australia (in addition to 000).
+Different countries around the world have single digit emergency numbers like 911 in the USA, 999 in the UK and 000 in Australia.
+A secondary emergency response number also exists in some countries e.g. 112 in the UK (in addition to 999), 112 in Australia (in addition to 000).
 Calls from this number are again routed to primary response numbers in these countries.
 In India currently we have more than 10 emergency numbers for various reasons.
 Given below is the guide to all the emergency numbers:

 |108||Emergency Disaster Management|

 |106X||State of art hospitals and medical institutions e.g. 1060 -AIIMS|

 |107X||Emergency Information services – e.g. 1071 is for Air Accident info|

 Currently when a call is made to an emergency number the location information is always taken from the caller and the emergency helping unit rely heavily on this information.
 In this situation, if the caller fails to convey his location or location conveyed by him is vague or erroneous then this request may be forwarded to a unit which is not in the vicinity, and as a result, crucial time is lost.